smyleeface/LambdaSharpTool/Docs/ModuleFile.md

 <dt><tt>Variables</tt></dt>
 <dd>
 The <tt>Variables</tt> sections is an optional dictionary of key-value pairs.
-Variables are used in string substitutions to make it easy to change settings in the deployment file.
+Variables are used in string substitutions to make it easy to change settings in the module file.

 <i>Required:</i> No